 Staff includes veteran collegiate and professional coaches as UMass begins MAC, FBS era.

-Charged with the daily operations and coordination of the UMass football program, Jordan Jarry enters his second season in 2012 with the Minutemen.
-Jarry joined the program prior to the 2011 season and has been a key part in the FBS Transition.
+Charged with the daily operations and coordination of the UMass football program, Jordan Jarry enters his third season with the Minutemen in 2013.
+Jarry joined the program prior to the 2011 season and has been a key part in the FBS transition.

 Jarry came to UMass after spending the 2010 season as the outside linebackers coach at the Colorado School of Mines where he also assisted in recruiting, video coordinating and strength and conditioning.